 To date, the Company has financed its operations primarily through share and convertible debt issuances, investment tax credits, interest income, and collaborative co-development agreements.
 The Company has incurred significant operating losses and cash outflows from operations.
-As at April 30, 2016, the anticipated level of cash flows from operating activities for the next twelve months is not assured to be sufficient to sustain operations.
-The ability of the Company to continue as a going concern is dependent upon raising additional financing through borrowings or equity financing and ultimately achieving future profitable operations.
+As at April 30, 2017, the anticipated level of cash flows from operating activities for the next twelve months is not assured to be sufficient to sustain operations.
+The ability of the Company to continue as a going concern is dependent upon achieving future profitable operations and may also be dependent upon raising additional financing through borrowings or equity issuance.
 The outcome of these matters is dependent on a number of items outside the Company's control.
 As a result, there are material uncertainties that may cast significant doubt as to whether the Company will have the ability to continue as a going concern.
-These financial statements do not include any adjustments or disclosures that may result from the Corporation's inability to continue as a going concern.
+Subsequent to the year end, the Company raised gross proceeds of \$1,359,759 from the exercise of warrants, and all of the outstanding convertible debentures were converted into common shares (See note 22).
+These financial statements do not include any adjustments or disclosures that may result from the Company's inability to continue as a going concern.
 If the going concern assumption were not found to be appropriate for these financial statements, adjustments might be necessary in the carrying values of assets and liabilities, the statement of financial position classifications and the reported expenses.
 Such adjustments could be material.